Jobsite Issue Tracker for Builders Who Don’t Want Missed Details

-Every job has issues.
-What costs builders time and money is not catching them early or losing track of them once they’re found.
-Missed items turn into callbacks, schedule delays, and uncomfortable conversations that could have been avoided with better issue tracking on the jobsite.
+Every construction project has issues.
+What costs builders time and money isn’t finding them — it’s losing track of them after they’re found.
+Missed jobsite issues turn into rework, callbacks, schedule delays, and frustrating conversations that could have been avoided.

-Jobsite issues are rarely missed because builders are careless.
-They’re missed because walkthroughs happen fast, notes get scattered, and follow-up depends on memory instead of a system.
-Photos live on phones.
-Lists live on paper or in spreadsheets.
-Responsibility gets discussed verbally and then forgotten.
+Jobsite issues aren’t missed because builders are careless.
+They’re missed because walkthroughs move fast and tracking relies on memory instead of a system.

-By the time a problem shows up again, it’s unclear when it was noticed, who was supposed to fix it, or whether it was ever recorded at all.
+Notes get written down and lost.
+Photos stay on phones.
+Responsibility gets discussed verbally.
+By the time the issue shows up again, it’s unclear when it was noticed, who was supposed to fix it, or whether it was ever documented at all.

 Paper Lists

-Paper works for five minutes.
-Then it gets folded, lost, smudged, or rewritten.
-Photos live somewhere else.
-There’s no timestamp, no history, and no clean record of what was actually fixed versus what just got crossed off.
+Paper works for about five minutes.
+Then it gets folded, smudged, rewritten, or forgotten.
+There’s no timestamp, no photo record, and no clean history of what was actually fixed versus what just got crossed off.

 Spreadsheets

-Spreadsheets look organized until you try to use them in the field.
+Spreadsheets look organized until you try to use them on a jobsite.
 They’re slow on phones, awkward during walkthroughs, and disconnected from photos.
-Most are already outdated by the time you leave the jobsite.
+Most are already outdated by the time you leave the site.

 Texts and Calls

 Texting issues to subs feels fast, but nothing sticks.
 Messages get buried.
 Details get missed.
-There’s no single place to see what’s still open, what’s been addressed, and what’s quietly falling through the cracks.
+There’s no single place to see what’s still open, what’s resolved, and what’s quietly falling through the cracks.

 Full Project Management Software

-All-in-one platforms are powerful, but they’re overkill for simple issue tracking.
-Builders don’t need schedules, budgets, and documents just to flag a missed detail.
-Most crews avoid these tools for day-to-day walkthrough items.
+All-in-one construction software is powerful, but it’s overkill for simple issue tracking.
+Builders don’t need schedules, budgets, and documents just to flag a missed detail — which is why these tools often don’t get used during daily walkthroughs.

 What Actually Works on a Busy Jobsite

-PunchPad lets builders share a single live punch list report that anyone can open with a link.
+PunchPad lets builders share a single live jobsite issue report that anyone can open with a link.
 Subcontractors don’t need an account, an app, or a login.
-A foreman in the field, an owner in the office, or a crew lead on their phone all see the same up-to-date list instantly.
+Everyone sees the same information instantly.

 This removes the middleman.
-A subcontractor can forward the live report directly to their field staff without retyping items, taking screenshots, or explaining what’s changed.
-Everyone is looking at the same information, in real time, with photos, status, and remaining items clearly visible.
+Subcontractors can forward the live report directly to their crews without retyping items, taking screenshots, or explaining what changed.
+Photos, status, and remaining issues are always visible in one place.

 One link.
 One source of truth.
-Everyone on the same page.
+No excuses.

-PunchPad is a simple jobsite issue tracker built specifically for builders.
-It focuses on one thing: capturing issues clearly and keeping them moving to completion without adding overhead or complexity.
+PunchPad is a simple jobsite issue tracker built exclusively for builders.
+It focuses on one thing: capturing construction issues clearly and keeping them moving to completion without adding overhead or complexity.

-It’s not a full project management system.
-It’s a clean way to document issues, assign responsibility, and share progress as work gets finished.
+It’s not a full project management platform.
+It’s a clean system for documenting issues, assigning responsibility, and sharing progress as work gets finished — whether you’re doing daily walkthroughs or managing close-out.

 Track Jobsite Issues Without the Chaos